gergang/tn5250j_8.0.0_Snapshot_mod/README.md

 There was a need for a slightly changed version to better interact with a [calling program](https://gergang.net/ibmi/sit):

-ConnectDialog: Dialog & connections scrollpane made resizable, checkbox added to connections panel to overwrite encryption setting, cancel & window closing event now properly shut down the JVM if no sessions exist.
+ConnectDialog: Dialog & connections scrollpane made resizable, checkbox added to connections panel to overwrite encryption setting, cancel & window closing event now properly shut down the JVM when no session exist.
 My5250: Code cleaned up, shutdown logic changed to avoid buffer overflow error when closing/reopening sessions.
 Small changes in  Gui5250Frame, GlobalConfigure, EmulatorActionEvent, GUIViewInterface to make certain elements accessible from outside.